February 2021 Novel Ideas: 19 Quick Lit Reviews

 Thanks to Berkley for my review copy.
 All opinions are my own.
 I picked up The Ex-Talk because I wanted to read a romance by a Jewish author.
 I loved that this one featured a biracial, interfaith couple.

 The concept was cute – two radio show hosts fake a relationship to try to get ratings.
 Except they are pretending they already dated and broke up… which eventually leads to them actually dating.
 It was a cute, easy read.
-3 stars.
+This is an office romance novel that is perfect for books like The Love Hypothesis.

 Little Beach Street Bakery #3